 Incomplete dossiers – Applicants should make every effort to include all information, data and full study reports as requested in the respective guidance documents, when they first submit their application.
 If some information is missing or incomplete, the applicant is asked to provide the missing data and the status bar in the ROQ reads ‘Waiting for full dossier’.

 Valid applications – Once the dossier is complete, the application is declared valid and EFSA can start its scientific assessment, which is done by its Panel on Additives and Products or Substances used in Animal Feed.
 The status in the ROQ then changes to ‘In progress’.

 According to Regulation EC 1831/2003, EFSA’s Panel on Additives and Products or Substances used in Animal Feed must endeavour to give an opinion within six months of receipt of a valid application.
 This time limit may be extended during the evaluation process if EFSA needs to request additional information from the applicant.
 EFSA’s work ends with the publication of a scientific opinion and the status of the application in EFSA’s Register of Questions is described as ‘Finished’.
 The European Commission prepares a draft Regulation to grant authorisation within three months of receipt of EFSA’s opinion.

 8. Do I need to pay?

 The only payment directly associated with the submission of an application for authorisation of a feed additive is the contribution requested by the European Union Reference Laboratory according to Article 21 of Regulation EC 1831/2003.
 Currently, EFSA does not charge a fee for its scientific evaluations.
-However, this practice is under review by the EU decision-makers.

 9. Does EFSA authorise feed additives?